Sign-in to Account

 Tackling Stink Bug Infestations

 Have you noticed a strange influx of stink bugs in your home or destroying your garden?
 If you’ve tried traps and sprays to get rid of them without luck, it might be time to call in a professional.
-Aptive Environmental provides professional and effective pest solutions.
+Aptive Pest Control provides professional and effective pest solutions.
 We ensure the bugs go away and stay away – we’re so confident in our service, we will come back at no additional cost if the pest infestation comes back.

 Curated articles for you, from our pest experts.